Bahadir-Erdem/bitcoin-tl-project/README.md

    ```sh
    pip3 install apache-airflow
    ```
-   after that installation finished close the terminal and reopen it
+   After that installation finished close the terminal and reopen it

    ```sh
    airflow db init